HireAbo/awesome-interview-questions-5000-jobs/Hospitality and Tourism/Hotel Management/General Manager.md

 Welcome to the General Manager Interview Preparation !
 This resource is designed to help you ace your General Manager interviews with confidence.

+A General Manager in the field of Hospitality and Tourism, specifically Hotel Management, plays a crucial role in overseeing all aspects of hotel operations.
+They are responsible for ensuring the smooth functioning of the establishment, maintaining high standards of customer service, and maximizing profitability.
+The General Manager leads a team of staff, including department heads, and is involved in recruiting, training, and managing employees.
+They also handle budgeting, financial planning, and marketing strategies to attract guests and increase revenue.
+With a strong focus on guest satisfaction, the General Manager strives to create a welcoming and comfortable environment that exceeds expectations and fosters a positive reputation for the hotel.

 ## 🚀 Overview

 Whether you're a seasoned General Manager or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in General Manager interviews to help you prepare and succeed.